-A team of journalists take on the might of the Catholic church in Spotlight, telling the true story of how they brought justice to victims of child abuse.
+A team of journalists clashes with the Catholic church in Spotlight, the true story of a city that kept quiet about child abuse.

 What is Spotlight about?

-In the early 2000s, Boston Globe newspaper’s Spotlight investigative journalism team uncovered evidence of widespread sexual abuse and systemic failings within the Catholic church.
+In the early 2000s, Boston Globe newspaper’s Spotlight investigative journalism team found evidence of widespread sexual abuse and systemic failings within the Catholic church.

 This film – based on real events – reveals why the victims weren’t heard, and how reporters pieced together the evidence to get them justice.